How to Optimize Your Sales Pipeline: Understanding The Pillars of The Process

 2. Lead Nurturing

 Once you have successfully generated a number of leads, the next step in the sales pipeline is to nurture those prospects.
 Lead nurturing is an important part of the sales process that shouldn’t be overlooked.
 Its goal is to provide prospects with the information and support they need, guiding them steadily towards making a purchase.
+Nurturing leads is crucial to prevent prospects from losing interest and dropping out of the pipeline.

 2. Qualification and Research